Hoots-25/NYPD_Analysis/README.md

 * Offense description
 * Offense Latitude & Longitude

-Using the above columns of the dataset will allow the creation of a predictive model to pin point times and locations of various offenses.
+Using the above columns of the dataset will allow the creation of a predictive model to pinpoint times and locations of various offenses.
 Additionally, the dataset also shows age, race, and ethnicity of the suspects and victims.
 These descriptors can also be used to draw futher conclusions on the overall crime statistics within New York City.

 ## Basic Descriptors